evkx/evkx.github.io/content/technology/charging/connectors/_index.md

 ## Charge port location

-EVs have different locations for their chargeport.
+EVs have different locations for their charge port.
 Here are the most common

 ### Rear corner